 “I think it will be flat or go down,” says Ben Wolozin, a MED professor of pharmacology, who runs the Laboratory of Neurodegeneration.
 “I don’t think funding will improve during my career.”

 Wolozin worries that the diminished funding will not affect just immediate projects, but will have a long-term impact on the number of people entering the field.
 And, he says, the roots of the cost-cutting sentiment extend far beyond Congress.
 “The average American citizen who doesn’t do science believes that the NIH is not there to support scientists,” he says.
 “They think it’s there to solve problems and cure diseases, and you can argue that a competitive system is the best way to ensure that you have a good product.”

-Alice Cronin-Golomb, a BU College of Arts & Sciences (CAS) professor of psychological and brain sciences and director of the Vision & Cognition Laboratory and the Center for Clinical Biopsychology, blames the current distress on a “one-time bubble” that arose several years ago in the NIH budget.
+Alice Cronin-Golomb, a CAS professor of psychological and brain sciences and director of the Vision and Cognition Laboratory and the Center for Clinical Biopsychology, blames the current distress on a “one-time bubble” that arose several years ago in the NIH budget.
 “That brought more people into the system who were funded, but without sustaining that expansion in subsequent years.”
 Cronin-Golomb says she is now “casting a much wider net for myself and for my graduate students.